gipi/blog/_posts/2012-12-19-the-amazing-world-of-python-testing.md

     $ coverage html

-It worth to know that is possible to use it with your django project following [this instructions](http://www.darkcoding.net/software/code-coverage-in-django-with-coverage-and-django-jenkins/).
+It's worth noting that is possible to use it with your django project following [this instructions](http://www.darkcoding.net/software/code-coverage-in-django-with-coverage-and-django-jenkins/).